geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 ## Replacing sentinels on mutations

-The Mutation Observer API is similar to the Intersection Observer API -- you observe a node an execute a callback when something changes.
+The Mutation Observer API is similar to the Intersection Observer API &mdash; you observe a node and execute a callback when something changes.
 Our mutation callback will check if the sentinels are still the first and last child and re-insert them if they're not.

 ```js
 const mutationCallback = function(mutations) {